Mister Negative

 Mister Negative is a supervillain appearing in American comic books published by Marvel Comics.
-The character is usually depicted as an enemy of Spider-Man, the Punisher, and Cloak & Dagger.
-The character was created by Dan Slott and Phil Jimenez, and first appeared in "Swing Shift", a story in Free Comic Book Day: The Amazing Spider-Man #1 (March 2007).
+The character is usually depicted as an enemy of Spider-Man, the Punisher, Shang-Chi, and Cloak and Dagger.
+The character was created by Dan Slott and Phil Jimenez, and first appeared in "Swing Shift", a story in Free Comic Book Day: The Amazing Spider-Man #1 (May 2007).
 The name "Mister Negative" is a reference to photographic negative, as the colors of his skin, hair, and costume are inverted when he transforms into his alter ego.

-Originally a Chinese gangster and human trafficker, whose real name was never revealed, the man who would become Mr. Negative was captured by crime boss Silvermane to serve as a test subject, alongside the future Cloak & Dagger, for an experimental procedure involving a synthetic drug created by Simon Marshall.
-The experiment gave the character control over both the Darkforce and Lightforce, and led to the creation of two polar opposite personalities: Mister Positive, posing as a benevolent and kind philanthropist named Martin Li, who would go on to found the F.E.A.S.T.
-Project as a means to help homeless people; and the ruthless crime lord Mister Negative, who leads the Inner Demons gang in an attempt to take over New York's criminal underworld.
-Originally, the character was depicted as suffering from dissociative identity disorder, with one personality not maintaining the other's memories, but both personas were later shown to be fully aware of each other's existence.
-As Mister Negative, his powers include healing, mind-controlling others through "corruption", and charging regular weapons with his energy.
+Originally a gangster and human trafficker whose real name was never revealed, the man who would become Mister Negative was captured by crime boss Silvermane to serve as a test subject alongside the future Cloak & Dagger for an experimental procedure involving a synthetic drug created by Simon Marshall.
+The experiment gave the character control over both the Darkforce and Lightforce, and led to the creation of two personalities: Mister Positive, posing as a benevolent and kind philanthropist named Martin Li, who would go on to found the F.E.A.S.T.
+Project as a means to help homeless people; and the ruthless crime lord Mister Negative, who leads the Inner Demons crime gang in an attempt to take over New York’s criminal underworld.
+Originally, the character was depicted as suffering from dissociative identity disorder, with one personality not maintaining the other's memories, but both were later shown to be fully aware of the other's existence.
+As Mister Negative, his powers include healing, mind-control through "corruption", and charging weapons with his energy.

-Since his conception, the character has been adapted into several forms of media outside of comics, including animated series and video games.
+Since his conception, Mister Negative has been adapted into several forms of media outside of comics.
+Keone Young and Eric Bauza voice him in the animated series Ultimate Spider-Man and Spider-Man (2017) respectively, while Stephen Oyoung voices the character in the Marvel's Spider-Man video game series.
+In 2025, he appeared in the second season of Moon Girl and Devil Dinosaur, voiced by Bowen Yang.

 Publication history

-Created by Dan Slott and Phil Jimenez, Mister Negative first appeared in "Swing Shift", a story in Free Comic Book Day: The Amazing Spider-Man #1 (2007), which was set in the immediate aftermath of the "Spider-Man: One More Day" storyline.
-Mister Negative then appeared in The Amazing Spider-Man #546 (Jan.
-2008), the first issue of the follow-up storyline "Brand New Day".
+Created by Dan Slott and Phil Jimenez, Mister Negative first appeared in Free Comic Book Day: The Amazing Spider-Man #1 (2007), which was set in the aftermath of the "Spider-Man: One More Day" storyline.
+Negative then appeared in The Amazing Spider-Man #546 (January 2008), the first issue of the follow-up storyline "Spider-Man: Brand New Day".

 Fictional character biography

-Martin Li is introduced with the backstory of a Chinese immigrant from Fujian province who attempted to travel to America to be with his wife.
+Martin Li is introduced with the backstory of a Chinese immigrant from Fujian who attempted to travel to America to be with his wife.
 His mode of transportation, the Golden Mountain, was a slave ship operated by the Snakehead gang as a way to sell Fujian captives as overseas slaves in Kenya.
 During a storm, the ship's crew evacuated, leaving the captives alone to make a break for the New York shores.
 Li was the only survivor and spent the following years building a large fortune and dedicating himself to helping those less fortunate.